rsksmart/devportal-1.0/content/rsk-devportal/kb/tokenbridge-troubleshooting.md

 **When:** always

 **Answer:**  This is usually a timeout as the Transaction was not mined on the time expected by Metamask.
 This does not mean that transaction has not been mined.
-Please share your Transaction Hash in the **#tokenbridge** channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join).
+Please share your Transaction Hash in the **#token-bridge** channel on Rootstock Discord (go to [Discord Community](https://rootstock.io/discord) to join).

 12 - **I don't see my transaction on the Token Bridge list**